vaishalisingh04/CS4530-Spring-2026/policies.md

 **For fairness to all, there are no exceptions to the above rules.**

-## Activities and Attendance:
+## Activities and Attendance Policy:

 Most lectures will feature interactive activities (similar to labs) and/or polls that support the material being presented.
-You must be present in class to participate in the activity or take the poll (participating in an activity while not attending the synchronous session will be considered academic dishonesty and will be treated harshly).
-Attendance for any lecture or synchronous meeting that involves activities, 'work on project' sessions, project-related meetings, project demos/presentations is **required**.
+You must be present in class to participate in the activity or take the poll (participating in an activity while not attending the synchronous session will be considered academic dishonesty and will be treated harshly). **Attendance for any lecture or synchronous meeting that involves activities, 'work on project' sessions, project-related meetings, project demos/presentations is required**.
 In addition, each instructor may have a different style for assigning participation grades, but historical grading information suggests that each style results in a similar overall grade distribution.
 Participation grades will be posted on Canvas, and will be updated regularly.

 Sometimes you cannot avoid missing a class.
 If you need to be away from class, it is your responsibility to inform the instructor {as soon as possible, preferably before class} to receive credit for any participation and catch up on the materials discussed in the class.
 University policy on attendance can be found [here](https://catalog.northeastern.edu/undergraduate/academic-policies-procedures/attendance-requirements/).